Jump To Section

 How to Bake the Best Chicken Breast

-Juicy baked chicken breasts can either be baked in the oven, or seared on the stove-top first, and finished in the oven.
-Either way, the key to perfect crispy-on-the-outside, juicy-on-the-inside oven-baked chicken breasts is:
+Juicy baked chicken breasts can either be fully cooked in the oven, or seared on the stove-top first and finished in the oven.
+Either way, the key to perfect crispy-on-the-outside, juicy-on-the-inside oven baked chicken breasts is:

 - A high temperature

 Especially for leaner cuts, high heat crisps up the outside and cooks the inside before it goes dry.
 Some people swear by an initial blast of high heat, followed by a low and slow treatment, but experiment on your own and see what you prefer.
 As with any other roasted meat, chicken needs to rest after it comes out of the oven.
 That way, the juices settle in the meat (instead of running out all over your cutting board).

 What Temperature Should You Cook Chicken Breast To?

 Undercooked chicken is hazardous, not to mention a culinary tragedy.
 Instead of judging by look and feel, use an instant-read meat thermometer to check the internal temperature of the meat.
 When the thickest part of your chicken breast hits 160°F, you know you’re good to go.

 - Chicken breast size.
 Look for tender chicken breasts with an even thickness, and keep in mind that the larger the size, the longer the cook time will likely be.
 A 10-ounce chicken breast may need 20 minutes, while a 5-ounce one might only need 12.